 T3 – (medical peels) start at $300 for the face, body is TBD by consultation

 A superficial peel is considered the mildest type.
-It can be used to treat fine lines, acne, uneven pigment and dry or oily skin conditions.
-Despite being a superficial peel, you will see visible rejuvenation.
-It can unclog pores, treat fine lines, brighten the tone of the skin and increase cell turnover.
+It can be used to help prevent fine lines, uneven pigment and dry or oily skin conditions.
+It can help keep pores clean, treat fine lines, brighten the tone of the skin and increase cell turnover.
 Superficial chemical peels may be done in a series over the course of a few weeks to get the desired result.
-Salicylic and glycolic are the most common acids used in a superficial peel.

-A medium depth peel is a moderate skin resurfacing treatment that is used to treat more pronounced wrinkles, hyper-pigmentation, melasma, and light scarring.
+A medium depth peel is a moderate skin exfoliation treatment that is used to treat more pronounced wrinkles, hyper-pigmentation, melasma, post inflammatory pigment and reduce light scarring.
 Mid depth peels will further enhance the absorption of other skin care products.
-Trichloroacetic acid and gylcolic acid are commonly used acids in mid depth peels.
-For those wishing to see more correction may opt for this type of peel.

 What To Expect During a Chemical Peel

 Minimal redness can be expected in the first 24 hours and mild to moderate exfoliation will take place starting around day 2-3.
 Most activities can be resumed after 48 hours.
 Full exfoliation may take up to 10 days for more aggressive peels.
 You should avoid topical prescriptions for 7 days prior to a chemical peel and avoid extended sun exposure prior to and following your chemical peel treatment.

 - Remove dead skin cells that cause the skin to look dull